vestrel00/contacts-android/docs/entities/about-contact-lookup-key.md

 ## When to use Contact lookup key vs Contact ID?

-Use the **Contact lookup key** when you need to save a reference to a Contact that you want to fetch after some period of time.
+Use the **Contact lookup key** when you need to save a reference to a Contact and fetch after some period of time.

+- Creating and loading shortcuts.
 - Saving/restoring activity/fragment instance state.
 - Saving to an external database, preferences, or files.
-- Creating shortcuts.

-> ⚠️ The lookup key may change if it's constituent RawContacts that are not associated with an
-> Account (local, unsynced, source id is null) gets its primary display name source updated
-> (name, email, or phone).
-Therefore, it is recommended to use the Contact ID as a fallback
-> in case the lookup key has changed.

 Use the **Contact ID** for everything else.

 - Performing read/write operations in the same function call or session in your app.
 - Performing read/write operations that require ID (e.g. Contact photo and options).

+The reason why lookup keys are used as long-term links to contacts is because Contact IDs and the lookup keys themselves may change over time due to linking/unlinking, local contact updates, and syncing adapter operations.
+Lookup keys provide the ability to retrieve contacts even when its ID or lookup key itself changes.

 ## How to get the Contact lookup key?